REG 02.05.03 - Satisfactory Academic Progress

 3.2.
 Satisfactory academic progress is measured by meeting the following three standards:

 3.2.1 Pace of Completion: Students must pass at least 2/3 of all hours attempted each academic year (summer term – spring term).
 Attempted hours include all hours enrolled for credit as of census date plus hours added after census.
 Hours dropped after census, withdrawn or excluded through Grade Exclusion (REG 02.20.16) also count as attempted hours.
+Grades of incomplete, withdrawn or audit are not considered passing grades.

 3.2.2 Maximum Timeframe: Students must graduate before attempting more than 150% of the hours required for their degree program (e.g. 180 hours for a 120 hour degree program).
+Transfer credits accepted toward degree completion are counted as attempted.

 3.2.3 Degree Status: Students must have an academic standing that allows for continued enrollment.